HerneSong/HerneSong.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi, this is Zihe Song, a first-year PhD student at UIC CS department.
-I am honored to be supervised by Prof. Phillip Yu.
+I am a member of <a href='https://bdsc.lab.uic.edu/'> BDSC lab</a>, supervised by Prof. Phillip Yu.
 My current research interests are data mining, recommendation systems and machine learning.
 Before joining UIC, I obtained my bachelor's degree and master's degree at Hunan University and University of Washington, respectively.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.